mahdiatubly/Full_DevOps_RoadMap/Docker Containers.md

         # docker inspect [contaienr name or id]
         $ docker inspect first-container

-- To create an image you have to create a Dockerfile in the project directory, this file will contain the required instruction to run the application.
+- To create an image you have to create a Dockerfile in the project directory, this file contains the required instruction to run the application.
+Following is an example on dockerfile:

+        # The base OS or image of the new image.
+        FROM Ubuntu

+        RUN apt-get update
+        RUN apt-get install python

+        RUN pip install Flask
+        RUN pip install Flask-mysql

+        # Copying the program code.
+        COPY ./code
+        # command defines the action that will run when the container directly created.
+        # If you try to update this command within the run statement the new value will
+        # replace the exist value while with ENTRYPOINT the given value will be appended
+        # to the exist value.
+        ENTRYPOINT["sleep"]
+        # Setting defaut value for ENTRYPOINT to avoid getting errors.
+        CMD["5"]

 Then, run:

         # docker build Dockerfile(mostly you need to write the path to the file without the file name) -t [image name]
         $ docker build Dockerfile -t first-image
+        $ docker run first-image 1000

 - To push the image to the docker registry (you may need to login before running this command):